 Sec.
-6-6057.
-Vaccine; Uuse of live vaccine prohibited; keeping of animals vaccinated by same prohibited; exception.
+6-6059.
+Use of live vaccine prohibited; keeping of animals vaccinated by same prohibited; exception.

-- (a) No person shall vaccinate, or attempt to vaccinate, any wild animal against rabies except in strict compliance with any regulations promulgated and published by the Texas Department of State Health Services and in accordance with the current protocol published by the American Veterinary Medicine Association for the vaccination of wild animals. - (ab) Notwithstanding subsection (a) of this section, Nno person shall vaccinate, or attempt to vaccinate, any wild animal as defined in section 6-51 against rabies by the use of live vaccine. - (bc) Except as provided in subsection (ed) of this section, no person shall possess, keep, permit, or allow any wild animal as defined in section 6-51 within the city if such animal has been vaccinated against rabies with the use of live vaccine. - (ed) This section shall not apply to the use of live rabies vaccine for research purposes when such the research is conducted by a medical school, licensed hospital or nonprofit university providing a degree program.
+- (a) No person shall vaccinate, or attempt to vaccinate, any wild animal as defined in section 6-51 of this Code against rabies by the use of live vaccine. - (b) Except as provided in subsection (c), no person shall possess, keep, permit, or allow any wild animal as defined in section 6-51 of this Code within the city if such animal has been vaccinated against rabies with the use of live vaccine. - (c) This section shall not apply to the use of live rabies vaccine for research purposes when such research is conducted by a medical school, licensed hospital or nonprofit university providing a degree program.

 Sec.
-6-6158.
+6-610.
 Transport of wild animals used for film making, productions, etc.